 This blog “Earthnotes for Hope” is my quest to seek hope for humanity despite the environmental crisis we are facing, and finding ways to live consciously on earth through self-realization.
 It is also a way to celebrate real people who create environmental art or have discovered the art of living in harmony with nature: earth artistry.
 These are the main categories of the posts.

 The blog began as a way to express and make sense of the information I have gathered about the state of the earth during my research as a documentary filmmaker.
 My research has spanned from deep delving into the nuclear industry and the politics around energy for my documentary “Buried in Earthskin,” Deep research into the many aspects modern industrial agriculture for reality TV celebrity Justin Bonnello’s “Cooked in Africa” series for BBC Leisure.
 I then dived deep into helping research and story direct the footage from “Moving Sushi” an expedition around the world over 24 months from Cape Town to examine what was being done to protect our marine resources with Mike and Linda Markevina.
-(The version I worked on was never completed, but I learned a lot from the process.)
+(The version I worked on was never completed-due to funding being pulled on the project, but I learned a lot from the process.)
 I also travelled the West Coast meeting local Fishers in the Cape to hear their stories of how the oceans are being affected by climate change for The Fisher Stories- Life in the time of Climate change, which I was commissioned to make for the Conference of the Parties (COP) some years ago.

 The trouble about having found out so much about what deep trouble the earth is in, is that it can be quite overwhelming.
 This is often the case with people who are involved in environmental advocacy.
 I found myself quite depressed and burnt out by it and had to find ways to heal my spirit.
 I am often inspired by real people who are either living their best lives in accordance with nature, many of these blogs are obituaries of friends who have lived their best lives and given their best to heal the earth.